-Memorial's nationally recognized quality efforts aim to provide our patients with not only the safest, highest quality of care, but a singularly great patient experience.
+Memorial's nationally-recognized quality efforts give our patients with the safest, highest quality of care, and a great patient experience.

-To ensure the care we deliver is safe and effective, Memorial uses Lean Six Sigma, a process improvement methodology that helps eliminate waste and identify errors or defects within a process.
-Using this model, Memorial created protocols such as our Star 80 and Star 45 programs, a team effort between departments to provide immediate care to heart attack and stroke patients, situations where time is critical.
+To ensure safe and effective care, Memorial uses Lean Six Sigma, a process improvement methodology that helps eliminate waste and identify errors or defects within a process.
+Using this model, Memorial created protocols such as our Star 80 and Star 45 programs, a team effort between departments to provide immediate care to heart attack and stroke patients, in situations where time is critical.

 Our commitment to quality has been recognized on a national scale by respected and peer-reviewed committees, associations and publications focused on patient centered excellence.
 In 2016, Memorial Medical Center was awarded the 2016 American Hospital Association-McKesson Quest for Quality Prize, an award only one hospital in the nation receives every year.

 In 2014, Memorial Health System and SIU HealthCare, now SIU Medicine, announced a new partnership.
 The Midwest Healthcare Quality Alliance combines the strengths of the two organizations to develop innovative approaches for healthcare access, quality, safety and community outcomes across the region.

 The MHQA is governed by a 10-member board of managers and is based in the heart of the Mid-Illinois Medical District.
 The MHQA is home to the Quality Alliance Patient Safety Organization (QAPSO), identifies why medical errors occur and how to best prevent them.
 QAPSO uses data collection and error analysis to create prevention stratgies and lessons that can be shared.